elmonkey/Csharp_Gadgeteer_Applications/README.md

-# GadgeteerApplications
+# Gadgeteer Applications
-Applications in C# for the Microsoft .Net Gadgeteer sensor modules (FEZ spider and Cobra II)
+Applications in C-sharp for the Microsoft .Net Gadgeteer sensor modules (FEZ spider and Cobra II)